certifaction/cli/README.md

 >```
 >#### Description
 >
->Verify the file given as input.
-Return the verification result as JSON.
+>Verifies the file given as input.
+Returns the verification result as a JSON.
 If
 >the input parameter is omitted, then the command will take its input from
 >stdin.
 If the output parameter is omitted, then the output will be returned to
 >stdout.
-Return success if the document is authentic and signed from verified
+Returns success if the document is authentic and signed from verified
 >users, otherwise returns an error.
 >
 ### Revoke a document